oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ~~~

 An Issuer issues Referenced Tokens to a Holder, the Holder uses and presents those Referenced Tokens to a Relying Party.
 The Issuer gives updated status information to the Status Issuer, who issues a Status List Token.
-The Status issuer can be either the Issuer or an entity that has been authorized by the Issuer to issue Status List Tokens.
+The Status Issuer can be either the Issuer or an entity that has been authorized by the Issuer to issue Status List Tokens.
 The Status Issuer provides the Status List Token to the Status Provider, who serves the Status List Token on a public, resolvable endpoint.
 The Relying Party or the Holder may fetch the Status List Token to retrieve the status of the Referenced Token.

 The roles of the Issuer (of the Referenced Token), the Status Issuer and the Status Provider may be fulfilled by the same entity.
 If not further specified, the term Issuer may refer to an entity acting for all three roles.
 This document describes how an Issuer references a Status List Token and how a Relying Party fetches and validates Status Lists.